cariad/asking/README.md

 `response` can be a string value, list of string values, or a regular expression.
 The first branch with a matching response will be followed.

-`then` describes the list of tasks to perform when the branch is followed.
+`then` describes the list of actions to perform when the branch is followed.

 ### goto